Why The United MileagePlus Explorer Card is a Keeper

 The return trip to Chicago would cost 25k miles.
 There is no 17.5k option available for the return.

 As you can see in the example above, having the Chase MileagePlus Explorer card means you’re using only 35k miles (plus the applicable taxes) with the benefit of having a non-stop flight on both legs of the journey.
-Without it, you’re using at a minimum, 42.5k miles and likely 50k miles if you want to have a non-stop each way and a productive first day in Cancun.
+Without it, you’re using, at a minimum, 42.5k miles, and likely 50k miles if you want to have a non-stop each way and a productive first day in Cancun.
 How much is that 15k miles savings worth?
 The Points Guy values each United mile at 1.5 cents.
 1.5 x 15k = $225.
-This is just an estimate but even if you valued it a bit lower, it becomes obvious the miles you saved by having the card is worth far more than the annual fee of $95 you’d be paying to keep the card.
-Again, this card isn’t for everyone and those who would benefit the most are travelers who live near a United hub.
-If you are an SPG or a Chase Sapphire Preferred/Chase Sapphire Reserve cardholder and you find yourself transferring Ultimate Rewards points or SPG points into United often, pairing the MileagePlus Explorer card with either of the three only enhances their value.
+This is just an estimate, but even if you value it a bit lower, it becomes obvious that the miles you saved by having the card are worth far more than the annual fee of $95 you’d be paying to keep the card.
+Again, this card isn’t for everyone; travelers who live near a United hub would benefit the most.
+If you are a Chase Sapphire Preferred/Chase Sapphire Reserve cardholder and find yourself transferring Ultimate Rewards points into United often, pairing the MileagePlus Explorer card with either of them only enhances their value.

 Photo source: http://www.chase.com